ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-client-assertion-in-workload-environments.md

 Tokens SHOULD NOT exceed the lifetime of the workloads they represent.
 For example, a workload that has an expected lifetime of an hour should not receive a token valid for 2 hours or more.

-For the scope of this specification, where a platform issued credential is used to authenticate to retrieve an access token for an external authorization domain, a short-lived credential is reccomended.
+For the scope of this specification, where a platform issued credential is used to authenticate to retrieve an access token for an external authorization domain, a short-lived credential is recommended.

 ## Workload lifecycle and invalidation